MuJSh/YuqiangZhangLab.github.io/_pages/group_meetings.md

 ## Group Meeting Schedule

-Group meettings are held every other week.
+Group meettings are held every week.

-The normal time/place is W. 1900 in CoE North 901.
+The normal time/place is 9:00 am in K6-330.

 <b>Schedule is subject to change, please check frequently. </b>